Essays

 When Conservation Works but Livelihoods Fail

-This essay examines a central contradiction in environmental governance: conservation can protect ecosystems and generate value while nearby communities continue to face restricted access, weak livelihood alternatives, and unequal benefit distribution.
+This essay examines a central contradiction in environmental governance: conservation can protect ecosystems and generate value, even as nearby communities continue to face restricted access, limited livelihood alternatives, and unequal benefit distribution.
 It uses the Power–Resource–Livelihood System to show how power, access, and value shape environmental outcomes and human responses.